-Typical items included in most Calgary condo fees
+Items included in most Calgary condo fees:

 - Heat and water for the condo units as most buildings have centralized heat and water systems

-- Heat and Electricity for the common area and operation of the common property throughout
+- Heat and electricity for the common area and operation of the common property throughout

-- Insurance for the overall structure and common property (Condo guide to insurance)
+- Insurance for the overall structure and common property

-- Reserve fund contributions to replace common property as required (Your condo health)
+- Reserve fund contributions to replace common property as required

 - Management company fees for the overall management of the corporation

 - Landscaping & snow clearing for any greenery, sidewalks or driveways